Quantitative ultrasound is an ultrasound-based modality to measure bone mineral density in osteoporosis.

 In other words, a given individual is said to have osteoporosis if her or his bone mineral density is more than 2.5 standard deviations less than the mean BMD of a healthy, young adult.

-Cost, and limited availability of DXA instruments has led for search of low cost and widely available devices.
+Cost and limited availability of DXA instruments has led for the search of low cost and widely available devices.

 As compared to DXA, quantitative ultrasound is are that it is inexpensive, transportable, and ionizing radiation free.

-Low cost and portability has the potential to make quantitative ultrasound an especially valuable osteoporosis detection tool when access to DXA cannot be made because of nonavailability of the instrument or cost factors.
+Low cost and portability have the potential to make quantitative ultrasound an especially valuable osteoporosis detection tool when access to DXA cannot be made because of nonavailability of the instrument or cost factors.

-One of the problems with quantitative ultrasound is the required expertise for interpreting US velocity and attenuation and lack of universality across the different manufactures and models
+One of the problems with quantitative ultrasound is the required expertise for interpreting US velocity and attenuation and lack of universality across the different manufacturers and models

 Working of Quantitative Ultrasound

 As the name suggests, QUS is based on ultrasonic waves which are sound waves outside the threshold of human hearing.
-These waves, pass easily through fluid and other tissues, and are altered in terms of their shape, intensity and speed.
+These waves, pass easily through the fluid and other tissues and are altered in terms of their shape, intensity, and speed.

 Study of these changes helps to identify various medical conditions.